ccao-data/data-architecture/dbt/models/iasworld/docs.md

 Residential additions.
 Stores data about Home Improvement Exemptions (HIEs) and other information about `iasworld.dweldat` properties.

+### Nuance

+- In order to isolate HIEs, condition on `lline > 0`
+- HIEs from `addn` can be joined to dweldat by card
+- The characteristic changes in `addn` are applied immediately to the corresponding `dweldat` characteristics rather then when HIEs "roll off".
+- Individual HIEs are defined within start/end year and card

 **Primary Key**: `jur`, `taxyr`, `parid`, `card`, `lline`
 {% enddocs %}